avaveriksen/data-projects/Image Processing/readme.md

 # Color schemer

 In this project, I use MATLAB to analyse images by reading the RGB values of pixels, with the goal of creating a color pallette based on that image.
 During the proces, the source image is **resized** and **blurred**, the pixels are **seperated into color spaces** and **averaged**, and a set of curated colors are selected based on **spatial proximity** in a cartesian coordinate system.

-Four different images are processed.
-All files and outputs are available in repo.
+One image is processed in the following, but four different images and their outputs can be found in the repo.

 ## Loading and resizing
 The image is read with MATLABs `imread()` functions.
 A scaling factor is calculated to get the width of the picture to be close to 500 pixels.
 Array subscript indexing is used for the size reduction.